-Pakistan Must Realise Cross-Border Terrorism Against India Will Invite Consequences: Delhi's Strong Right Of Reply In UNGA
+Pakistan must realise cross-border terrorism against India will invite consequences: Delhi's strong Right of Reply in UNGA

 He said India has spurned Pakistan’s proposals for a mutual “Strategic Restraint Regime”.

 Every year, Pakistan’s leaders, on expected lines, make references to Jammu and Kashmir in their UNGA speeches and India fields its young diplomats to deliver hard-hitting retorts to Islamabad’s rants.
-(Agencies)
+(PTI)

+Pakistan must realise cross-border terrorism against India will invite consequences: Delhi’s strong Right of Reply in UNGA

+UNITED NATIONS, Sept 28: In a strong retort, India has slammed Pakistan in the UN General Assembly, saying its “fingerprints” are on terrorist incidents across the world and the country should realise that cross-border terrorism against India will “inevitably invite consequences”.